ASTUTE 2020: Using Your Personal Information

 - To monitor and evaluate projects at operation management and governance boards and as part of the operation’s external evaluation so as to assess the effectiveness of working practices, delivery of projects and project outputs and impacts in line with funding requirements;

-- To report to the Welsh Government and the European Commission for regulatory operation monitoring, claim and audit purposes; and
+- To report to the Welsh Government and the European Commission for regulatory operation monitoring, claim and audit purposes.
+The Welsh Government uses this data to monitor and evaluate EU funds in Wales as laid out in its Monitoring and Evaluation Strategy.
+It uses eligibility information to verify eligibility of enterprises, activity and expenditure;

 - To statistically analyse the commercial relationships existing across Swansea University on a periodical basis.